NeuroJSON/bjdata/Binary_JData_Specification.md

 ---
 ### Count - *\#*
-When a _count_ is specified, the parser is able to know ahead of time how many child elements will be parsed.
+When a _count_ is followed by a single non-nagative integer record, i.e. one of `i,U,I,u,l,m,L,M`, it specifies the total child element count.
 This allows the parser to pre-size any internal construct used for parsing, verify that the promised number of child values were found and avoid scanning for any terminating bytes while parsing.

 - A _count_ can be specified without a type.

 #### Example (count of 64):